fabriziogiordano/policy/terms-of-service.md

 >  New York, New York 10011
 >  Attention: Legal Department

-Nothing herein shall limit Vimeo\\'s right to object to subpoenas, claims, or other demands.
+Nothing herein shall limit Vimeo's right to object to subpoenas, claims, or other demands.

 **MODIFICATION:** This Agreement may not be modified except by a revised Terms of Service posted by Vimeo on the Vimeo Site or a written amendment signed by an authorized representative of Vimeo.
 A revised Terms of Service will be effective as of the date it is posted on the Vimeo Site.